Dioecy: In botany

 Slightly different terms, dioicous and monoicous, may be used for the gametophyte generation of non-vascular plants, although dioecious and monoecious are also used.
 A dioicous gametophyte either produces only male gametes (sperm) or produces only female gametes (egg cells).
 About 60% of liverworts are dioicous.

 Dioecy occurs in a wide variety of plant groups.
-Examples of dioecious plant species include ginkgos, willows, cannabis and African teak.
+Examples of dioecious plant species include willows, cannabis and African teak.
 As its specific name implies, the perennial stinging nettle Urtica dioica is dioecious, while the annual nettle Urtica urens is monoecious.
 Dioecious flora are predominant in tropical environments.

-About 65% of gymnosperm species are dioecious, but almost all conifers are monoecious.

-In gymnosperms, the sexual systems dioecy and monoecy are strongly correlated with the mode of pollen dispersal, monoecious species are predominantly wind dispersed (anemophily) and dioecious species animal-dispersed (zoophily).
+About 65% of gymnosperm species are dioecious, including ginkgo, all cycads and gnetophytes, most yews, podocarps, and araucarias, and many junipers, but almost all other conifers are monoecious.
+In some species, the situation is mixed; e.g. in Araucaria araucana and Pinus johannis most individuals are single-sex, but occasional individuals are monoecious, producing cones of both sexes.
+In gymnosperms, dioecy and monoecy are strongly correlated with the mode of seed dispersal; monoecious species are mostly wind dispersed (anemophily) and dioecious species animal-dispersed (zoophily).

-About 6 percent of flowering plant species are entirely dioecious and about 7% of angiosperm genera contain some dioecious species.
+About 6% of Angiosperm species are entirely dioecious and about 7% of angiosperm genera contain some dioecious species.
 Dioecy is more common in woody plants, and heterotrophic species.
 In most dioecious plants, whether male or female gametophytes are produced is determined genetically, but in some cases it can be determined by the environment, as in Arisaema species.
+In the largely monoecious order Fagales, a few species are dioecious or largely so, but with variation; the shrub Myrica gale is typically dioecious but some individuals are monoecious, and others have been known to change sex from one year to another.

 In dioecious holly, some plants only have 'male' flowers with stamens producing pollen.

 Other holly plants only have 'female' flowers that produce ovules.

 Each bisexual (perfect) tulip flower has both stamens and carpels.

 Certain algae, such as some species of Polysiphonia, are dioecious.
 Dioecy is prevalent in the brown algae (Phaeophyceae) and may have been the ancestral state in that group.

 Evolution of dioecy

 In plants, dioecy has evolved independently multiple times either from hermaphroditic species or from monoecious species.
 A previously untested hypothesis is that this reduces inbreeding; dioecy has been shown to be associated with increased genetic diversity and greater protection against deleterious mutations.
-Regardless of the evolutionary pathway the intermediate states need to have fitness advantages compared to cosexual flowers in order to survive.
+Regardless of the evolutionary pathway, the intermediate states need to have fitness advantages compared to monoecy.

-Dioecy evolves due to male or female sterility, although it is unlikely that mutations for male and female sterility occurred at the same time.
+Dioecy evolves due to male or female sterility, though it is unlikely that mutations for male and female sterility occurred at the same time.
 In angiosperms unisexual flowers evolve from bisexual ones.
 Dioecy occurs in almost half of plant families, but only in a minority of genera, suggesting recent evolution.
 For 160 families that have dioecious species, dioecy is thought to have evolved more than 100 times.

-In the family Caricaceae, dioecy is likely the ancestral sexual system.
+In the family Caricaceae, dioecy is likely the ancestral system.